Tools are callable capabilities that extend what AI agents can do beyond generating text. They allow agents to:

 AgentBuilder provides utility functions for tools:

-Add a message to conversation without triggering execution await injectMessage ( flow , {
+Add a message to conversation without triggering execution await injectMessage ( state , {

 role: 'system' ,